kayoennrique/kayoennrique/README.md

 function description(){
      return [
+     'Student and a great technology enthusiast, I am constantly updated with the latest innovations to enhance my expertise and passion for the area.'
      'Passionate software developer dedicated to creating innovative and human-centered solutions.', 'Specialized in front-end web development.',
      'Committed to delivering exceptional user experiences through well-organized projects.'
    ];
 }
-Student and a great technology enthusiast, I am constantly updated with the latest innovations to enhance my expertise and passion for the area.

 ### - Tech Stack 📱:
 <div style="display: inline_block"><br/>